 These were men of substance; they were on their way to worship the new-born King of the Jews.
 Herod was a man of substance; he was troubled by the new-born King of the Jews.

 What about us?
 We, too, worship Jesus in Bethlehem.
 We worship the new-born King of the Jews and the troubling God-with-us; a king with no status who turns upside-down our expectations of who is first and last under God’s reign.

 If you are going away this year, consider whether you could spare some time not only to visit the tourist areas but to visit the troubling areas.

 This is not encouraging you to take risks with your own personal safety, but a challenge to look into the eyes of the homeless person on the seafront, buy a coffee for the beggar in the city centre or see beyond the annoying tat-selling touts to consider whether it is the person living in splendour or the person living in squalor that God calls us to serve.

 Give me eyes to look at the world differently and see who comes first in your kingdom.

-Today's contributor is Melanie Smith, a student training for ministry with the United Reformed Church at Westminster College, Cambridge.
+Today's contributor is Melanie Smith, a minister of the United Reformed Church